You do exceptional things in the classroom every single day. NCTE is here to recognize them.

 Valerie Kinloch is the Renée and Richard Goldman Dean of the School of Education and Professor at the University of Pittsburgh.
 Her scholarship examines the literacies and community engagements of youth and adults inside and outside schools.
 Author of publications on race, place, literacy, and equity, her books include: Still Seeking an Attitude: Critical Reflections on the Work of June Jordan (2004), June Jordan: Her Life and Letters (2006), Harlem On Our Minds: Place, Race, and the Literacies of Urban Youth (2010), Urban Literacies: Critical Perspectives on Language, Learning, and Community (2011), Crossing Boundaries: Teaching and Learning with Urban Youth (2012), and Service-Learning in Literacy Education: Possibilities for Teaching and Learning (2015).
 In 2012, her book Harlem On Our Minds received the Outstanding Book of the Year Award from the American Educational Research Association, and in 2014, her book Crossing Boundaries: Teaching and Learning with Urban Youth was a staff pick for professional development by Teaching Tolerance magazine.
 Currently, she is completing articles and book projects on literacy, justice, race, engagement, and leadership.
 Among other awards, she is recipient of the 2018 NCTE Rewey Belle Inglis Award for Outstanding Women in English Education.

-To recognize a person of color who has made a significant contribution to NCTE and to the development of our professional community.
+The NCTE Advancement of People of Color Leadership Award (APCL), established in 2007 and first presented in 2008, is a special award given to an NCTE member of color who has made a significant contribution to NCTE and the development of our professional community.

 Frequency/Number of Awards: